-Section 16(a) of the Securities Exchange Act of 1934, as amended, requires the Company's directors, executive officers, and holders of more than 10% of the Company's common stock, to file with the SEC initial reports of ownership and reports of changes in ownership of common stock of the Company.
-Officers, directors and 10% shareholders are required by SEC regulations to furnish the Company with copies of all Section 16(a) forms they file.
-To the Company's knowledge, based solely on the review of copies of such reports furnished to the Company and written representations that no other reports were required, during the fiscal year ended November 2, 2018, all of the Company's officers, directors and 10% shareholders complied with all applicable Section 16(a) filing requirements.
+Section 16(a) of the Securities Exchange Act of 1934, as amended, requires the Company's directors, officers, and holders of more than 10% of the Company's common stock, to file with the SEC initial reports of ownership and reports of changes in ownership of common stock of the Company.
+To the Company's knowledge, based solely on the review of such filings made electronically with the SEC and written representations that no other reports were required, during the fiscal year ended November 1, 2019, all of the Company's officers, directors and 10% shareholders complied with all applicable Section 16(a) filing requirements.